- Do you not wear a certain colour before or after a certain date each year?

 - What are modern style rules, the dos and don’ts and what are the fashion faux pas?

 There are few style rules these days.
 You can wear white all year round if you want to.
 You don’t need to cut off your hair if it’s in good condition and the style suits you and it looks modern and relevant.
 Shoes and handbags?
 Mix if you like, you only need to match, if you want to.
-But there are some fashion faux pas that women of all ages can fall into the trap of wearing.

 1. Ill fitting underwear